nblue2016/nblue-core/README.md

 ## Usage

 ### betch
-Betch is core module of nblue, it can be easy to apply list of promises one by one or merge their result by array. betch was created base on co, but it add more complex features, for more details you can read  [this document](https://github.com/nblue2016/nblue/blob/master/doc/betch.md)
+**betch** is core module of nblue, it can be easy to apply list of promises one by one or merge their result by array.
+Also, the betch can apply a predefined script with arguments. betch was created base on co, but it add more complex features, for more details you can read  [this document](https://github.com/nblue2016/nblue/blob/master/doc/betch.md)
 ``` javascript
 const betch = require('nblue').betch